 Overfeeding the plants can cause the leaves to turn brown and dry out.

 Excess sunlight or cold can also cause the leaves to turn brown and wilt.

 In some cases, the plants can be attacked by pests.
 Use a mild pesticide or spray the plants with neem oil to get rid of them.

 Propagation of Brahma Kamal

 The propagation of Brahma kamal can be done through stem or leaf cutting, through rhizomes.
 The easiest way to propagate is through the leaves.
-Remove the small phyllocades from the mature leaves and plant them separately in a potting mix suitable for the plant.
+Remove the small phylloclades from the mature leaves and plant them separately in a potting mix suitable for the plant.
 Provide enough water for the leaves to develop.
-The roots starts to develop within 2-3 weeks.
+The roots start to develop within 2-3 weeks.